top of page

 I am currently serving as:

-I am the Secretary and Incoming Convener of NARNiHS (The North American Research Network in Historical Sociolinguistics), which works to increase the visibility of Historical Sociolinguistics as a discipline and the connectedness of researchers in North America.
+I am the Convener of NARNiHS (The North American Research Network in Historical Sociolinguistics), which works to increase the visibility of Historical Sociolinguistics as a discipline and the connectedness of researchers in North America.

-I sit on the leadership board of the Virginia Tech Hip Hop Studies Program, "Digging in the Crates".
+I sit on the advisory board of the Virginia Tech Hip Hop Studies Program, "Digging in the Crates".

 bottom of page